AmadeoNoelsPXL/aquaponics/Documentation/L&A/AmadeoNoelsDocumentation.md

 Why esp8266?
 Has changed his live.
 You can easily program this network and attach LEDs sensors etc. to it.
 Everything is affordable.
 It’s the bridge from software to hardware.

 What is personally inspiring for you?
-It makes it possible for everyone to create new things, no matter how much money you have.
+With an quite cheap instrument you can achieve a a nice product that can fulfill your desires.

 What is the connection to coffee?
 Espresso Light was the first version – changed how we design and build things because it’s so cheap.
 It’s the same price as the price of a coffee.